 When speaking to people about the planned Norwich Western Link Road (NWL) it is clear that people who currently support building the road believe it is the solution to traffic problems in the Wensum Valley.
-They care about the area and expect that the road would be built carefully with minimal environmental damage.
+They care about the area and expect that the road will be built carefully with minimal environmental damage.
 They believe a road will have economic benefits, and environmental costs can be mitigated.
 Unfortunately, these things aren't true.
 When people find out the reality of the Norwich Western Link Road, they often change their mind.

 Here are the top 10 myths about the Norwich Western Link Road: